hieptl/netflix-clone/README.md

 The following steps describe how to build Netflix's header.

-- Step 1: Replace the content of App.js with the following code, open "cmd" or "terminal" or "gitbash", change directory to your project's folder and run "npm start" to launch the project.
+- Step 1: Replace the content of App.js with the following code, open "cmd" or "terminal" or "git-bash", change the directory to your project's folder and run "npm start" to launch the project.

 ```js
 function App() {